getcodelimit/getcodelimit.github.io/docs/index.md

 * **Covers many languages**: A single tool for all your projects
 * **Sane defaults**: Zero configuration, but allows customization
-* **Low threshold to get started**: Can only check new or modified code, so even if you have a backlog of technical debt, you can start using Code Limit today
+* **Low threshold to get started**: Can only check new or modified code, so even if you have a backlog of technical debt, you can start using CodeLimit today

 *[functions]: Also called methods or procedures, depending on your programming language